430058Mauger1/L2_2022_U3_Lukemauger/Design/Documentation/digital Portfolio.md

 My portfolio needs to have a fast and responsive layout so that any potential employers can quickly navigate my portfolio to find any information about me they need.

+My portfolio also needs to look professional which means it cannot have any mistakes or potential employers might not want to employ me.

 ## Timeline
 I created the timeline in photoshop.